 Once you've gone to the

-followed by all the steam worskshop IDS of the mods to be enabled, separated by commas.
+Followed by all the steam workshop IDS of the mods to be enabled, separated by commas.

 ActiveMods=must have an uppercase A in active, and M in mods or it will not be processed correctly by the game.